Smith Wildcat Review

-For decades, Smith Optics has sat atop the performance eyewear market with just a few other brands for company.
+For decades, Smith Optics has sat atop the performance eyewear market with just a few other brands for the company.
 Recently their roots in ski goggle design have given them a leg up on the competition as athletes demand more goggle-like sunglasses.
-The Wildcat represents Smith's latest model in the new large-lens, high-coverage era, and we found that it lives up to their sterling reputation.
-Throughout our testing, we came to especially appreciate the fit and comfort of the Wildcat's soft, flexible frame, and we couldn't find a category in which it didn't excel.
+The Wildcat represents Smith's latest model in the new large-lens, high-coverage era, and we found that it lives up to its sterling reputation.
+Throughout our testing, we especially appreciated the fit and comfort of the Wildcat's soft, flexible frame, and we couldn't find a category in which it didn't excel.

-Smith has a reputation for high-quality lenses, and the Wildcat's 5 base cylindrical lens lives up to the hype.
-They offer three different options in their signature Chromapop lens for varying light conditions.
-Our test model came with a Chromapop Red Mirror lens that provides 15% visible light transmission for bright conditions and protects from 100% of harmful UV rays.
+Smith is known for high-quality lenses, and the Wildcat's five-base cylindrical lens lives up to the hype.
+They offer three options in their signature Chromapop lens for varying light conditions.
+Our test model came with a Chromapop Red Mirror lens that provides 15% visible light transmission for bright conditions and protects from 100% harmful UV rays.
 Along with the Chromapop lens, the Wildcat comes standard with a clear lens for low-light situations.
 Both lenses are made with Smith's impact-resistant carbonic lens construction and feature a hydrophobic coating to repel water and sweat.

 The Chromapop Red Mirror lens provided excellent optics and performed among the top models in our test.
-Differentiating between the high-quality lenses of performance sunglasses can be difficult, but Smith's offerings definitely stand out from the crowd.
-Their Chromapop technology increases contrast and allows you to see features or terrain variation clearly at high speeds.
+Differentiating between the high-quality lenses of performance sunglasses can be difficult, but Smith's offerings stand out.
+Their Chromapop technology increases contrast and allows you to see features or terrain variation at high speeds clearly.
 We couldn't find a discernible drop in optical performance from the higher-priced spherical lenses of some other models to the Wildcat's cylindrical lens.
 We didn't notice any distortion in the edges of our vision, and the mirrored finish does a great job of cutting down on glare.
-We also noticed the Wildcat's hydrophobic lens coating did a great job of keeping our vision clear.
-Blasting through puddles and creek crossings on a mountain bike wasn't a concern as water would roll right off the front of the lens.
+We also noticed the Wildcat's hydrophobic lens coating did a great job keeping our vision clear.
+Blasting through puddles and creek crossings on a mountain bike wasn't a concern, as water would roll right off the front of the lens.

 Throughout our testing, we put both of the Wildcat's lenses through the wringer, and they came out the other side remarkably unscathed.
 Despite muddy rides, multiple cleanings, and some questionable treatment in backpacks and luggage, the Chromapop lens showed little sign of wear.
 We did notice that the clear lens started to show some minor scratches after a slew of cleanings, but it wasn't enough to negatively impact its optics.